The Ellie Blog

 • You can’t control other people: Sure, you can influence, share your beliefs, and try to reason with other people.
 However, at the end of the day, you can’t force anyone to feel, say, or do anything.
 From the president to your parents, you aren’t in control or accountable for what anyone else chooses to do.

-• You can’t control your privilege: Privilege (or lack of it) is a real thing and has a significant effect on how interact with others and the world around you.
+• You can’t control your privilege: Privilege (or lack of it) is a real thing and has a significant effect on how you interact with others and the world around you.
 Where you were born, the color of your skin, your religion your health, your gender, your socioeconomic status, your sexual orientation, your age, your culture, your language — these are all factors that can be a privilege or a disadvantage.

 • You can’t control nature: While you may wish it could be sunny and warm every day of the year, you have no control of the weather or natural disasters.